-Reporting guidelines for these research designs are limited17.
-The SQUIRE guidelines for quality improvement studies18 or possibly the TREND guidleines for nonrandomized evaluations19 may provide some limited guidance.
+Reporting guidelines for these research designs are limited21.
+The SQUIRE guidelines for quality improvement studies22 or possibly the TREND guidleines for nonrandomized evaluations23 may provide some limited guidance.

+3.3 | Don’t neglect covariate adjustment and matching

+Two strategies used in observational studies, covariate adjustment and matching, are well-known and commonly-used approaches in observational studies.
+For example, an observational study comparing self-reported oral hypofunction in older patients with rheumatoid arthritis24 compared this group to the general older population.
+Because of important differences in various demographic measures, the researchers computed a propensity score using age groups, sex, education level, and smoking history to select matched subjects from the general older population.

+You should always consider matching and/or covariate adjustment as an alternative to a quasi-experimental study, but it may also be an option that can be combined with a quasi-experimental approach.
+It is not gilding the lily, it is making a good research approach even better.
+Although this combination has not been used much (if at all), there is no theoretical reason to bar its use.

 4 | Conclusion

 Interrupted time-series, phased interventions, withdrawal designs, waitling list control, stepped wedge designs, and regression discontinuity are rigorous and well established research methdologies.
 They need to be used more often.
 They avoid many of the headaches that randomization can produce, but they can provide evidence that is just as persuasive as studies that rely on randomization.